3 days, 640,000 children, 1.3M doses. The plan to vaccinate Gaza's young against polio

 How many doses do children need and what happens if they miss a dose?

-The World Health Organization says children typically need about three to four doses of oral polio vaccine — two drops per dose — to be protected against polio.
+The WHO says children typically need about three to four doses of oral polio vaccine — two drops per dose — to be protected against polio.
 If they don’t receive all of the doses, they are vulnerable to infection.

 Doctors have previously found that children who are malnourished or who have other illnesses might need more than 10 doses of the oral polio vaccine to be fully protected.